 - 2 tbsp ground flax seed

-- 2 bananas (I recommend very ripe)
+- 2 medium overripe bananas

 - 1 cup pumpkin puree

-- 1 tsp baking soda
+- 1 tsp pumpkin spice (or cinnamon)

-- Preheat oven to 350F.
-Lightly grease a muffin tin.
+- Preheat oven to 350 degrees F. Lightly grease a muffin tin.